porscheinformatik/openshift-backup/README.md

   * "mongodb" will start a mongodump, output saved as .gz archive
   * "fs" will need another label named "backupvolumemount" with value of a valid pod-volumename It will than rsync the mountpath to local directory

+## Labeling
+The label "backup" needs to be set inside the deploymentconfig at the jsonpath '.spec.template.metadata.labels'.
+For backup type "fs" also the additional "backupvolumemount" label must reside there.